The Bornless Ritual: Interlinear Translation, Part 2

 Adonaie.
 Again, apparently a variant of Adonai, “my lord” in Hebrew.

 Ede edu; “evangelos”.
 Several scholars believe these words to be a misspelling of ηδη, ηδη, eeðee, eeðee, “now! now!”, which occurs in other magical texts, appealing to the invoked being for urgency.
 Additionally, the second word has εευ written above it.
-This may be interpreted as: the first ε corrects the end of the second word (turning εδυ into εδε); the second ε and υ are prefixed to αγγελος to make ευαγγελος.
+This may be interpreted as: the first ε corrects the end of the second word (turning εδυ into εδε), while the second ε and υ are prefixed to αγγελος to make ευαγγελος.

 Gaia, the name of the Greek goddess of the Earth, or possibly simply γαια, “earth” rather than its goddess per se.